mistersalman/rshell/README.md

 (||) block, an error will be returned but there will be no progression in the command.
 For some reason, this causes problems in the test harness, but not when executing commands manually in ./a.out.

+5) Instead of using /bin/[command], we used /bin/bash/ as the first argument of a command.
+This does not cause any problems, but it is still different from the specs we were "recommended" to follow.